Chapter 2 Yuri

 “It’s some way yet,” answered Bull.
 “We will show you.”

 Bull didn’t wait for an answer.
 He and Thomas turned away and began walking.
-Yuri could tell they weren’t looking to talk to him at this point, so he followed at a distance with Gulag trotting alongside him.
+Yuri could tell they weren’t looking to talk to him at this point, so he followed at a distance with Gulag by his side.

 Yuri only interacted with Bull and Thomas when they stopped to eat.
 He was surprised to discover they treated him with no malice or hatred.
 They served him food and drink at various stops.
-At night they climbed into certain trees that had hammock-style branches.
+At night they all climbed into certain trees that had hammock-style branches.
+They showed no fear of him, nor tried to control him, and Yuri could not understand why.

 Now and then, Bull and Thomas would greet various people on the road, sometimes with a newly resurrected person walking with them.
 The terrain changed periodically, all familiar and yet new.
 The New Earth clearly had many of the same natural attributes as the old, with mountains, lakes, rivers, forests, meadows and heathland.
 Yuri grew curious as to why there were so few other people, and no cities to be seen.